DISLMcGill/pandas-query-generator/README.md

 ```

 This will serve the documentation files at `http://localhost:8000`.
 Open it up
-in your preferred browser see the generated site.
+in your preferred browser to see the generated site.

 ## How does it work?